 Earthquakes do happen on a regular basis as underneath the country two tectonic plates meet each other.

 Check this map for up to date information.

 Hurricanes do not often occur.
-It is most likely that the only discomfort you will encounter is huge amounts of rain which can lead to landslides.
-Roads can get not accessible or completely washed away.
+It is most likely that the only discomfort you will encounter are huge amounts of rain which can lead to land slides.
+Roads can get not accessible or completely washed away

 Trees or boulders can block the road due to one of the above reasons and so you might be in for a long traffic jam.
 You have to wait until the tree or rock is cut into smaller pieces so they can be removed.
 The organization can take as long as the actual getting rid of the debris.

-Lake Atitlan is the deepest and the most beautiful lake in Central America
+Lake atitlan is the deepest and most beautiful lake in Central America

 I could marvel about its beauty all day.
-If you would like to read some more about this famous lake then check out our post: The towns of Lake Atitlan.
+If you would like to read some more about this famous lake than check out our post: The towns of lake Atitlan.

 Guatemalan backpacker hostels can be cozy and modern.